The Miracle of Self Discipline

 Now that quote is powerful!
 Thomas Edison has 1,093 patents to his name, so I think he knows what he is talking about here.

 The people who have the ability to think clearly are the highest paid.
 How can you improve your thinking abilities?
 Set time aside each day to think about a problem you’re having.
-Get rid of the distractions around you.
+Get rid of the distractions around you (phone, TV, etc.).
 Just sit and think about the problem and focus on a solution.
+Be solution minded.
 Look at the problem from multiple perspectives.
 Look at it from every angle.
 Do this: Sit down, write down every detail of the problem, and often times, a solution will just pop out at you.
 When you have a major decision in your life, sit down for 30 minutes and just think about it.
 A solution will come to you.
 Avoid making assumptions because they may be wrong.
 Be open to do something completely new or different.

 2 – Daily Goal Setting